Tag Archives: handmade

 Art is a great way to keep yourself busy.
 It can also make you money and Etsy has become a go-to marketplace for handmade goods.
 There are plenty of ways for artists to sell their artwork and crafts to the public.
 However, if you want to start an Etsy store as a side hustle, make sure that you’re abiding by the company’s guidelines.

 If you’re a creative person, chances are you have plenty of ideas for new products to sell.
 You can either create your own designs or source items from other designers.
 No matter what, you’ll need to make sure that your product is high quality.
 People tend to be very selective when purchasing handmade items.
 Take the time to do things right so you don’t have to worry about returns or poor reviews on your page.
+Doing things right also means having the right equipment for your craft.
+For example, you will want an excellent mug press if you are creating customized mugs for your customers as well as proper packaging to avoid breaks.

 Create Handmade Jewelry: